the-technat/dotfiles/README.md

 ## Scope

 My main computer is a Mac running Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
-It's not desinged to configure my Mac in general, do basic settings and get productivity tools like a clipboard manager or backup software to work.
+It's not designed to configure my Mac in general, do basic settings and get productivity tools like a clipboard manager or backup software to work.
 This is still manual work.

 For various side-usages chezmoi can also configure headless linux systems.
-Mostly Debian/Ubuntu based.
-On these systems we by nature don't deploy desktop tools.
+Headless linux systems are typicall used for a specific purpose, therefore we skip the installation of tools alltogether and only configure the shell, aliases and config files for CLI tools.

 ### Exceptions